7 Mistakes People Make with Their LinkedIn Summary

-- Detailing Your Work History: How you transitioned through your career is easy to uncover because of the Experience section.
+How you transitioned through your career is easy to uncover because of the Experience section.
 Walking me through your career from start to finish in your LinkedIn Summary is irrelevant information and likely to leave me confused.
 Where is the line/sentence/paragraph that tells me what you do today and how I can engage with you?
-As our minds work fast to find conclusions I may jump to the wrong one as I scan read.
+As our minds work fast to find conclusions I may jump to the wrong one as I scan-read.
 Expecting your prospect to read that much before understanding you is asking a lot.

-- Using the word NOT: During one LinkedIn Profile Review I asked the guy to tell me about the Search Engine Optimisation work that he undertakes.
+During one LinkedIn Profile Review, I asked the guy to tell me about the Search Engine Optimisation work that he undertakes.
 He got annoyed with me and said it very clearly says on his profile that his work is ‘not Search Engine Optimisation’ – Can you see the problem?
-As we scan read we look for words that stand out.
+As we scan-read we look for words that stand out.
 With three words beginning with capital letters, it is hard to spot the ‘not’.
-Precise reading would of course illuminate this, but visitors to LinkedIn behave differently and won’t read in detail until a quick scan has revealed, ‘This is relevant to me and worth my time’.
+Precise reading would, of course, illuminate this, but visitors to LinkedIn behave differently and won’t read in detail until a quick scan has revealed, ‘This is relevant to me and worth my time’.

 Utilities this to write the profile and add a snip of insight and information that a prospect may not know.

 Doing this will engage the prospect in the ‘conversation’ and spark new thoughts on how to buy the product or service.
 By offering to connect with a prospect and answer questions no matter what size, you can quickly position yourself as an open, friendly and valuable source of knowledge your prospect can trust.
 Achieving this will put at the top of the list when they are ready to buy.